csaden/csaden.github.io/hackreactor/_posts/2015-06-30-The-Autonomous-Developer.md

 Every night or the next morning I reflected about my experiences and answered three questions.

 - What did you learn today?
 (Focus on the big picture.
-What major themes and topics stand out about Javascript and software engineering?)
+What major themes and topics stand out about JavaScript and software engineering?)
 - Did you learn anything new about yourself?
 - Anything you want to do differently tomorrow?